Sanders to seek partial recanvass of Iowa caucus results

 WASHINGTON (AP) — Sen. Bernie Sanders’ campaign plans to ask for a “partial recanvass” of the results of last week’s Iowa caucuses.

 A campaign aide confirmed the plans Sunday night, ahead of a Monday deadline for candidates to ask the Iowa Democratic Party to recanvass the results.
-A recanvass is not a recount, but a check of the vote count to ensure the results were added correctly.
+A recanvass is not a recount, but a check of the vote count against paper records to ensure the counts were reported accurately.

 The state party released updated results on Sunday showing Pete Buttigieg leading Sanders by two state delegate equivalents out of 2,152 counted.